Recruitment of spies: Targeting based on intelligence information

 HUMINT collectors often have analysts in their own organizations with a sophisticated understanding of the people, with specialized knowledge in targeted countries, industries, or other groups.
 The analyst may or may not know details of the target's personality.

 Even when no personal details are available, the recruiter, in an intelligence service, may have additional resources to use before the first contact.
 OSINT research can find the publications of a professional, but also social interests.
 With due regard to the risks and resources required, SIGINT can tap phone lines or intercept other communications that will give the recruiter more information about the target.

 Prioritizing potential recruitment

-This step differs from the next one, assessment of potential recruits, in that it is not focused on the recruit himself or herself, the probability of recruitment, etc., but, when there is more than one possible recruit, and a finite amount of case officer time, the discussion here gives criteria to select the most important targets.
+This step differs from the next one, assessment of potential recruits, in that it is not focused on the recruit himself or herself, the probability of recruitment, etc., but, when there is more than one possible recruit, and a finite amount of case officer time, the discussion here gives criteria to select the most important person to target as an agent.

-One analysis by a U.S. clandestine service officer with knowledge of European practices has five descending priorities in the period between 1957 and 1962.
+One analysis by a U.S. clandestine services officer with knowledge of European practices had five priorities (in descending order of importance) that he used between 1957 and 1962.
 He developed these in the context of being stationed in Europe during the Cold War, with a goal of acquiring HUMINT recruits in the Soviet Union and its satellite nations.
 His operations were focused on people with the general characteristics: